marekhudyma/marekhudyma.github.io/_posts/2018-08-01-postgreSQL-10-partitioning.md

 REFERENCES accounts(id) ON UPDATE RESTRICT ON DELETE RESTRICT;
 # repeat for each partition table.
 ```
-4. Create foreign keys on column(s) in each partition.
+4. Create an index on the key column(s) in each partition.
 ```
 CREATE INDEX ON transactions_2015 (account_id);
 CREATE INDEX ON transactions_2016 (account_id);